File: rluserman.info, Node: Top, Next: Command Line Editing, Up: (dir)

 Clear the screen, reprinting the current line at the top.

-operate on characters while meta keystrokes operate on words.
+characters while meta keystrokes operate on words.

 File: rluserman.info, Node: Readline Killing Commands, Next: Readline Arguments, Prev: Readline Movement Commands, Up: Readline Interaction